-With the high cost of office space and the inconvenience and expense of travel, teleworking or working from home has become very common.
-However implementing teleworking requires careful planning to optimise security, maximise efficiency and minimise costs.
+The pandemic has caused a cultural change in working practices.
+Combined with the high cost of office space and the inconvenience and expense of travel, teleworking or working from home has become common.
+However, implementing teleworking requires careful planning to optimise security, maximise efficiency and minimise costs.

 - Being able to work during tube and train strikes.

 - Saving the costs of travel and parking